SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/util.md

 ## [SCION Toolkit][menu-home] > Util

 The NPM sub-module `@scion/toolkit/util` provides some utilities for dealing with collections and objects.
-It has no dependency on the Angular framework.

 To use the utils, install the NPM module `@scion/toolkit` as following:

 ```
-npm install --save @scion/toolkit
+npm install @scion/toolkit --save
 ```

 <details>